dedalus-technology-release/interoperability_layer/README.md

 - Access shared data through a common vocabulary (e.g., using standard URIs like `https://w3id.org/dco#Temperature`).
 - Maintain their local terminology (e.g., `temperature`, `temperatura`, `temperatur`) while remaining interoperable.

-In the following, we will refer to a generic building, which will be identified asBuildingABC, where a device is installed, which  will be identified asdevice123, which sends the following information measurements to the IoT Agent via the MQTT Broker.....
+In the following, we will refer to a generic building, which will be identified asBuildingABC, where a device is installed, which  will be identified asdevice123, which sends the humidity and co2 measurements to the IoT Agent via the MQTT Broker.

 ## Architecture Overview